benjamincburns/stock-sim/README.md

 - Risk-adjusted returns (Sharpe ratio)
 - Tail risk (VaR/CVaR)
 - Sequence-of-returns risk

-## ⚠️ Disclaimer

-This tool is for educational and planning purposes only.
-It is NOT financial advice.
-Consult a qualified financial advisor before making investment decisions.

 **Model Limitations:**
 - Simplified return distributions (assumes normality)